-This table shows the school, district, and state suspension and expulsion rates for the most recent three-year period.
+This table shows the school, district, and state suspension and expulsion rates.
+The 2019-20 suspension and expulsion rate data are not comparable to prior year data because the 2019-20 school year is a partial school year due to the COVID-19 crisis.
+As such, it would be inappropriate to make any comparisons in rates of suspensions and expulsions in the 2019-20 school year compared to prior years.
 Note: Students are only counted one time, regardless of the number of suspensions.